For Reserve-based First Nations communities and urban based Indigenous communities, who are seeking to develop a Delegated Aboriginal Agency (DAA).

 - C6 - Full child protection services

 Each operational level has specific operational standards and practice standards associated with it.
-An DAA may progress sequentially through operational levels C3 - C6, however, prior to progressing through the levels of delegation, each DAA must meet specific operational standards pertaining to the authorities associated with the level of delegation.
+A DAA may progress sequentially through operational levels C3 - C6, however, prior to progressing through the levels of delegation, each DAA must meet specific standards criteria in the Aboriginal Operational and Practice Standards and Indicators (AOPSI) pertaining to the authorities associated with the level of delegation.